 You might also cast around online for parlor-sized Gibsons of the 50s, which play RAD as hell and sound incredible but aren't the big-monster Gibsons (or super-early ones) that command the giant prices.
 I think I got my LG-1 for under 1k, that was 10 years ago and the Gibson market's always going up but the parlor ones aren't as loved I don't think.

-― tremendous crime wave and killing wave (Joan Crawford Loves Chachi), Thursday, 24 September 2015 03:20 (two years ago) Permalink
+― tremendous crime wave and killing wave (Joan Crawford Loves Chachi), Thursday, 24 September 2015 03:20 (three years ago) Permalink

 God damn it I'm kinda not buying guitars now, I had a sickness about it for a while before I had all kinds of havin' kids expenses, but this thread caused me to look at a listing for a 1963 Epiphone Cortez which I kind of really want and can't justify

-― tremendous crime wave and killing wave (Joan Crawford Loves Chachi), Thursday, 24 September 2015 03:24 (two years ago) Permalink
+― tremendous crime wave and killing wave (Joan Crawford Loves Chachi), Thursday, 24 September 2015 03:24 (three years ago) Permalink

 thx for the tips I hadn't considered Guilds

 ― Οὖτις, Thursday, 24 September 2015 22:45 (three years ago) Permalink